 The only quarterback on this list in the Pro Football Hall of Fame, Tittle was allowed to play immediately because the NCAA allowed freshman to play during World War II.
 He played tailback in LSU's single-wing attack, but he moved to quarterback when the team switched to the T formation in his sophomore season.
 Playing both offense and defense, Tittle earned first-team All-SEC honors in 1946 and '47 and left holding all of the school's passing records.

-LSU's all-time leading passer led the Tigers to SEC titles as a freshman and junior and a top-five finish as a sophomore.
+LSU's all-time leader in passing yards led the Tigers to SEC titles as a freshman and junior and a top-five finish as a sophomore.
 He was tops in the SEC in passing yards and touchdowns in three of his four years as a starter and became the first quarterback in conference history to throw for more than 8,000 yards and 60 touchdowns.
 Hodson also is the only player in LSU history to be named All-SEC in each of his four seasons.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports’ Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.